Tear down the stigma by launching (and normalising) Spill mental health support for all your employees.

-- If you already provide access to counselling or therapy, make sure that people know they can take part during work hours.
+- If you already provide access to counselling or corporate therapy, make sure that people know they can take part during work hours.
 Make feedback loops visible, too.
 At Spill, we invite people to share their feedback for therapy anonymously in a public Slack channel.

 Because the stigma surrounding mental health can be so pervasive in workplace cultures, it can be a hard problem to root out.
 And that’s especially true when we are unknowingly applying that stigma to ourselves.
 But creating a business where speaking up about mental health issues is not only accepted but actively celebrated is key to looking after your team and building a psychologically-safe workplace.

 Spill takes the pulse of your team's mental health each week and then provides support to anyone at risk.